-Prospective trainers entering their second or third year as of July 1, 2019 are encouraged to apply for a two- or one-year fellowship, respectively.
-Click here to download an application for the 2019 QCB Fellowship Competition.
-Email your completed application to firstname.lastname@example.org by 11:59 p.m. on May 19, 2019 to be considered for a fellowship.
+Prospective trainers entering their second or third year as of July 1, 2021 are encouraged to apply for a two- or one-year fellowship, respectively.
+Click here to download an application for the 2020 QCB Fellowship Competition.
+Email your completed application and FERPA release form (found here) to email@example.com and firstname.lastname@example.org by 11:59 p.m. on May 1, 2021 to be considered for a fellowship.

 The QCB training program is strongly interested in fostering a diverse student cohort and encourages applicants from underrepresented minority students, students from under-served backgrounds, and students with disabilities.